ahmednule/Online-Bookstore/README.md

 # Online Bookstore

 An Online Bookstore project built with Django that allows users to browse, purchase books, and manage orders.
-The project includes functionalities such as a shopping cart, checkout process, order management, and PDF receipt generation.
+The project includes functionalities such as a shopping cart, checkout process, order management, and PDF receipt generation including signing and loging out

 ## Project Structure